christo-pr/blogposts/dangerously_set_inner_html.md

 el.innerHTML = newContent
 ```

-The first 2 lines create a variable that holds a plain string, then using `innerHTML` set the content of an element to be this variable, so far so good, nothing is harmless here.
+The first 2 lines create a variable that holds a plain string, then using `innerHTML` set the content of an element to be this variable, so far so good, nothing harmless here.

-On the next 2 lines of code, we do the same but this time, the string value is a and html `<script>` tag with an alert on it, what would you think is the output of this??
+On the next 2 lines of code we do the same, but this time, the string value is html with a `<script>` tag within it, so what would you think will be the output?

-Well if you though that this will result on an alert prompting to the user that he has been hacked, well you are **wrong**.
+Well, if you though that this will result on an alert prompting to the user that he has been hacked, well you are **wrong**.

 HTML5 specifications says that scripts inserted using `innerHTML` [shouldn't execute.](https://www.w3.org/TR/2008/WD-html5-20080610/dom.html#innerhtml0)

 ----

-##### Easy to be safe
+#### Easy to be safe

-React follows the philosophy *easy to be safe*, that's why we as developers should be explicit if we want to go for the *unsafe* path, and this is the case for the `dangerouslySetInnerHTML` prop.
+React follows the philosophy *"easy to be safe"*, that's why we as developers should be explicit if we want to go for the *unsafe* path, and this is the case for the `dangerouslySetInnerHTML` prop.

-This prop allows you to inject dynamic content to an element, all you need to do is pass and object with a single property: `__html`, that holds the html that you want to render:
+This prop allows you to inject dynamic html to an element, all you need to do is pass and object with a single property: `__html`, that holds the html (string format) that you want to render:

 ```js
 function App() {